nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - You can submit fields in any order.<br>
   e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, submitting in the format `p/PHONE_NUMBER n/NAME`, such as in `p/91472381 n/John Doe`, is also acceptable.

 - If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines.
-This is to avoid omission of space characters surrounding line-breaks when lengthy text is copied over to the application.
+This is to avoid deletion of space characters surrounding line-breaks when lengthy text is copied over to the application.
 </div>

 <div style="page-break-after: always;"></div>